Ramin-RX7/Shifty/docs/Principals/Variables.md

                 "id" = id

-When there are no variables in `variables mapping` that points to a specific object, the object will be deleted.
+For each object in `Objects mapping` if there won't be at least one variable pointing to it, it will be deleted.

 ## Demonstration of how this works in action